korbu/Obsidian/Rob's Programming Notes/C++/C++ Move Semantics/Chapter 01.md

 }
 ```

 It is still up to the compiler whether it generates code with the _named return value optimization_ which would mean that `coll` just becomes the return value.
 However, if this optimization is not used, the return statement is still cheap, because again we have a situation where we create an object from a source that is about to die.
-That is, <mark>if the named return value optimization is not used, move semantics will be used, which means that the return value steals the value from `coll`.== At worst, we have to copy the members for size, capacity, and the pointer to the memory (in total, usually 12 or 24 bytes) from the source to the
+That is, ==if the named return value optimization is not used, move semantics will be used, which means that the return value steals the value from `coll`.== At worst, we have to copy the members for size, capacity, and the pointer to the memory (in total, usually 12 or 24 bytes) from the source to the
 return value and assign new values to these members in the source.

 Let us assume that we have the named return value optimization.
 In that case, at the end of the return statement, `coll` now becomes the return value and the destructor of `s` is called, which no longer has to free any memory because it was moved to the third element of `coll`: